JohnEarnest/Octo/docs/Manual.md

 - `vx ^= vy`       bitwise XOR register with register.
 - `vx >>= vy`      shift vy right by 1 and store result in vx. (set vF to LSB of vy)
 - `vx <<= vy`      shift vy left by 1 and store result in vx. (set vF to MSB of vy)

+note: `vx -= n` is syntactic sugar for `vx += -n`, (or in other words, adding the two's complement of n) and does not represent a distinct instruction.

 Control Flow
 ------------